-The Grade 10 Transdisciplinary Unit (TDU) course creates the conditions for student empowerment to occur.
-Expectations are that students will take ownership of their learning and develop critical skills that will benefit them during their years in Grades 11 and 12 (senior school) and life beyond school.
+The Grade 10 Transdisciplinary Unit (TDU) at Aoba-Japan International School (AJIS) empowers students to take ownership of their learning and develop critical skills that will benefit them during their years in Grades 11 and 12 (senior school) as well as throughout their life beyond school.
+The TDU promotes flexibility and responsiveness that allows students to identify learning in their passions and interests.